It's Only Love Doing Its Thing

-"It's Only Love Doing Its Thing" is a track featured on Barry White's album The Man.
-English soul band Simply Red later covered the song, under the shortened title "It's Only Love", as the lead single for their third studio album, A New Flame (1989).
-The Simply Red cover had its greatest success by charting at number one in Italy.
-The song was later featured in several greatest-hits albums and a ballad collection of the same name, and it remains a live favorite.
+"It's Only Love Doing Its Thing" is a song by soul singer Barry White, from his 1978 album The Man.
+It was released as the B-side to the album's lead single, "Your Sweetness Is My Weakness".
+The English soul band Simply Red covered the song in 1989, under the shortened title "It's Only Love".

 Elements from the song were sampled in "21 Questions" by 50 Cent.
 In 2008, the song was featured on Grand Theft Auto IV's fictional soul/R&B radio station The Vibe 98.8.

-Overview

-The song is a ballad performed by Soul singer Barry White on his 1978 album The Man, Elements from the song were sampled in 21 Questions by 50 Cent.
-In 2008, the song was featured on Grand Theft Auto IV's fictional soul/R&B radio station The Vibe 98.8.

 Simply Red version

-In 1989, English soul and pop band Simply Red released a cover as "It's Only Love" as the lead single of their third studio album, A New Flame (1989).
+In 1989, the English soul and pop band Simply Red released a cover as "It's Only Love" as the lead single of their third studio album, A New Flame (1989).
 This version had its greatest success by charting at number-seven in Ireland.
-The cover was later featured in several greatest-hits albums and a ballad collection of the same name, and it remains a live favorite.
+The song was later featured in Simply Red's several greatest-hits albums and a ballad collection of the same name.